Steven Kwan Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The 7.3 strikeouts per nine innings compiled by the Tigers pitching staff ranks 28th in MLB.
+- The pitching staff for the Tigers has a collective 7.5 K/9, the third-worst in MLB.

-- The Tigers have the 29th-ranked team ERA across all MLB pitching staffs (5.88).
+- The Tigers have the 28th-ranked team ERA across all MLB pitching staffs (5.33).

-- Tigers pitchers combine to give up the third-most home runs in baseball (25 total, 1.8 per game).
+- The Tigers give up the fifth-most home runs in baseball (26 total, 1.6 per game).

-- The Tigers will look to Boyd (0-1) in his third start this season.
+- Turnbull makes the start for the Tigers, his fourth of the season.
+He is 1-2 with a 9.00 ERA and 10 strikeouts through 13 2/3 innings pitched.

-- In his last time out -- in relief on Saturday -- the left-hander tossed 2/3 innings against the San Francisco Giants while surrendering hits.
+- In his most recent time out -- out of the bullpen on Tuesday -- the righty threw 2/3 innings against the Cleveland Guardians while surrendering hits.

+- In three games this season, the 30-year-old has put up an ERA of 9.00, with 6.9 strikeouts per nine innings.
+Opponents are batting .345 against him.

 © 2023 Data Skrive.
 All rights reserved.